verhas/jScriptBasic/site/advanced/sourceReading.md

 before mentioned `eval(String)` method.
 The second gets the code from a `java.io.Reader` and the last one from a `java.io.File`.

+If you don't want BASIC programs to include other BASIC program code fragments and you have the BASIC programs in a location that is not available as `File` then the simplest way is to implement a `java.io.Reader` that reads the code from where it is (database, network etc) and provides it to the lexical analyser.
+If you need `INCLUDE` in your code and the code is not in `File` then you should read on and implement two interfaces as discussed below.

 ## Source with path

 These are still simple possibilities that are easy to use and to